 Many companies have realized that employee advocacy is just as relevant to their marketing efforts as content and influencer marketing.
 Companies that have engaged in successful employee advocacy include Oakley, Dell, IBM, Intel, and Best Buy.

 Businesses don’t have to start their employee advocacy activities from scratch, however.
 There are numerous employee advocacy programs they can use to help them achieve their goals.
-Here are a some we believe worth considering.
+Here are some we believe are worth considering.

-Top 13 Employee Advocacy Programs:
+Top Employee Advocacy Programs for 2024: